reaster/saxy/README.md

-SAXy OX - Objective-C Object-to-XML Marshalling Library
+SAXy OX - Objective-C XML and JSON Binding Library
 ====

-SAXy OX is a full-featured XML marshalling framework for Objective-C.
+SAXy OX is a full-featured XML and JSON marshalling framework for Objective-C.  It's purpose is to allow domain objects to be serialized to XML or JSON with a minimal amount of coding.

 Features include: